MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-databricks-hindex.md

 In this section, you query the top authors by h-index and visualize the result.

 1. Query the authors with highest h-index.
+Paste the following code in a new cell.
+Press the **SHIFT + ENTER** keys to run the code in this block.

    ```sql
    %sql